Bible Accuracy

 The New Testament was completed between AD 100–250 in Greek, and the most used was the “Peshitta” which was between AD 200–400.

-The KJV is from the “received text” and is considered the most accurate by many scholars and progresses from the efforts of men of God from Tyndale and others, especially during the “Protest” period against the Roman Church by Luther and others in Europe.
+The KJV is from the “Received text” and is considered the most accurate by many scholars and progresses from the efforts of men of God from Tyndale and others, especially during the “Protest” period against the Roman Church by Luther and others in Europe.

 The Roman Church has its own translation by Jerome into Latin approx. 390 AD.